LuxF3rre/sejm_scraper/README.md

 - [x] Built with **🐍Python** and **Postgres** on **🐋Docker**.
 - [x] Normalized data model with primary keys, foreign keys, and not null constrains.
-- [x] Fast and realiable processing thanks to the custom client of [Sejm API](https://api.sejm.gov.pl/sejm/openapi/ui).
+- [x] Fast and realiable processing thanks to the custom client for [Sejm API](https://api.sejm.gov.pl/sejm/openapi/ui).
 - [x] Able to resume work from a given term, sitting, and voting.

 ## Data model